 What It Is

-Businesses with a PayPal business account can accept credit card payments in person via a mobile card reader or through contactless payments.
-Businesses can also accept online payments via email invoices or by phone with a virtual terminal.
+Businesses with a PayPal business account can accept credit-card payments in person via a mobile card reader or through contactless payments.
+Businesses also can accept online payments via email invoices or by phone with a virtual terminal.

 - PayPal’s virtual terminal comes with an optional card reader.
 There’s also a mobile payment app and card reader.